NateAGeek/MyObsidianMind/Computer Science/Technologies/Machine Learning/Resources and References/Conv NN/Week 2 - Models.md

 #### Bottle Neck idea
 Using a 1x1 you can reduce the demensionality of the shape then apply your weight calculations on the output.
 Reducing computational requirement over doing a larger Conv network

+#### Inception Network
+Inception modules stacked up on each other

+#### MobileNet
+Depthwise Separable Convolution
+Basically channel convolution
+The pointwise convolution, creating point over the each layer.
+You then create however many points you want to add a channel depth as the output.

+MobileNetV2
+Uses a bypass and bottle neck to be more accurate while keeping the computation and memory cost low.